A window into the development of black radicalism and literary movements

-Kernan has recently won a prestigious fellowship for his research showing Hughes as a uniquely international artist whose work resonated in different ways for disparate audiences and cultures.
+Kernan won a prestigious fellowship for his research showing Hughes as a uniquely international artist whose work resonated in different ways for disparate audiences and cultures.

 Kernan’s research tracks the creative energy unleashed by the French and Spanish translations of Hughes’ poems, and by Hughes’ own translations of poets from Cuba, Chile and the former Soviet Union.
 These cross-border, cross-cultural exchanges helped to fuel artistic and political movements in the Hispanic and Francophone worlds, and show that Hughes was more than a “race poet” focused primarily on the U.S. civil rights movement, Kernan said.

-Kernan is spending the 2011-2012 academic year developing his book - Black Translation: An Internationalist Portrait of Langston Hughes and the Rise of Black Radicalism.
+Kernan has been researching a book - Black Translation: An Internationalist Portrait of Langston Hughes and the Rise of Black Radicalism.
 He was awarded the fellowship from the The Schomberg Center for Research in Black Culture – a research unit of the New York Public Library and one of the world's leading research facilities devoted to the preservation of materials on the African and African diaspora experiences.

-Kernan will examine voluminous archival materials, including drafts of Hughes’ translations complete with the poet’s margin notes, as well as his correspondence with other poets.
+Kernan examined voluminous archival materials, including drafts of Hughes’ translations complete with the poet’s margin notes, as well as his correspondence with other poets.

 Hughes’ poems were first translated into French and Spanish in the mid-1920s by a vanguard of leftist poets that included Pablo Neruda, Jorge Luis Borges and Aime Cesaire.